 Benjamin F. Edwards Exchange Traded Fund Portfolios is a discretionary advisory strategy that utilizes exchange traded funds ("ETFs") and/or exchange traded notes ("ETNs") as the portfolio's investment vehicles.
-BFE, Confluence Investment Management LLC ("Confluence"), First Trust Portfolios L.P. ("First Trust"), and Morningstar Investment Services LLC ("Morningstar") serve as the model providers for this strategy and supply the models and recommendations for specific investments within each model.
+BFE, Confluence Investment Management LLC ("Confluence"), First Trust Portfolios L.P. ("First Trust"), Capital Group,

+Inc. ("Capital Group"), and Morningstar Investment Services LLC ("Morningstar") serve as the model providers for this strategy and supply the models and recommendations for specific investments within each model.
 BFE may modify those recommendations when implementing the strategy.
 The Confluence models are style-diversified and cyclical in nature.
 The First Trust models are designed to meet core equity and core fixed income objectives or to meet broadly defined risk profiles.
+The Capital Group models are style-diversified and designed to meet a variety of client investment objectives.
 The Morningstar models are style-diversified and strategic in nature.
 The models developed and used by BFE are strategic (but not static) in nature, consistent with a 7-to-10-year investment horizon.
 They are reviewed on an ongoing basis and a full asset allocation study is conducted at least annually.
 Adjustments to the asset class weightings (equity vs. fixed income) are expected to be relatively minimal while the allocations by sub-category (international vs. domestic or large cap vs. small cap) could happen more frequently as part of the annual review.
 The models are designed to provide the investor with broad style diversification.
 Where appropriate, multiple funds are selected for a style to provide additional diversification.
 Clients will work with their financial advisor to determine the asset allocation model most appropriate for their needs.

-- BFE shall invest, reinvest, sell or retain assets in its sole discretion for this account - Ongoing monitoring, due diligence, and research by BFE on Confluence, First Trust, and Morningstar - Ongoing monitoring, due diligence, and research by Confluence, First Trust, and Morningstar in connection with securities and allocations that they recommend - Maintenance and trade implementation of the models - Rebalancing of the securities to conform to the investment allocations and as needed for deposits/withdrawals - Proxy voting by BFE, if authorized by client - In instances where BFE is voting, clients may contact their financial advisor to request information about how the proxies were voted
+- BFE shall invest, reinvest, sell or retain assets in its sole discretion for this account - Ongoing monitoring, due diligence and research by BFE on Confluence, First Trust, Capital Group, and Morningstar - Ongoing monitoring, due diligence and research by Confluence, First Trust, Capital Group, and Morningstar in connection with securities and allocations that they recommend - Maintenance and trade implementation of the models - Rebalancing of the securities to conform to the investment allocations and as needed for deposits/withdrawals - Proxy voting by BFE, if authorized by client - In instances where BFE is voting, clients may contact their financial advisor to request information about how the proxies were voted